Texas Oral History Locator Database (TOLD)

 Launched in May 2022, Phase One of the TOLD survey enables respondents to provide basic archival and collection-based information about the oral histories they manage.
-Later in the Fall of 2022 Phase Two will launch, which will be a repeatable survey targeted at the project level that will allow collection managers to further describe the content of their oral histories.
+One year later in the Summer of 2023 Phase Two will launch, which will be a repeatable survey targeted at the project level that will allow collection managers to further describe the content of their oral histories.
 This added element will allow for a deeper level of engagement when researchers filter or search for specific terms or categories across all entries.
 Once participants submit their surveys they should typically expect to see their data represented in the database within a week!

 Search the Database

 Have a Question or Want to Participate?

 If you are a collection manager and want to include information about your oral histories in the database you can access the Phase One survey here.
 This survey will take approximately 15-30 minutes to complete and will require you to know basic collection-level statistics regarding your oral history holdings such as approximate interview totals, digital preservation progress, and access policies.
 Summer of 2023 is the target date for Phase Two of TOLD, which will feature a repeatable survey where you will be able to enter more specific data (timeframes, topical descriptors, population foci, interviewee names, etc.) for each distinct project found in your collection.
 All managers who participated in Phase One will automatically receive an email invitation to the Phase Two survey when it is released.